 (…) So righteous women are devoutly obedient, guarding in [the husband’s] absence what Allah would have them guard.
 But those [wives] from whom you fear arrogance – [first] advise them; [then if they persist], forsake them in bed; and [finally], strike them.
 But if they obey you [once more], seek no means against them.
 Indeed, Allah is ever Exalted and Grand.

 Nowhere does Islam place a positive moral value on the reverse: a husband blindly obeying his wife.
 Rather, husbands are taught that they should take the authority they have been given and exercise hikmah and kindness.
-Women are not robbed of rights entirely; they do have rights that serve to counterbalance the authority of husbands:
+Women are not stripped of all rights; there is a counterbalance the authority of husbands: